famiu/feline.nvim/USAGE.md

 The vi-mode provider by itself only shows an icon.
 To actually indicate the current Vim mode, you have to use `require('feline.providers.vi_mode').get_mode_color()` for the component's `hl.fg`.

-Note that this is different if you set the `icon` value of the component to `''`, in that case it'll use the name of the mode instead of an icon, which is what the `noicon` preset uses.
+Note that this is different if you set the `icon` value of the component to `''`, in that case it'll use the name of the mode instead of an icon.

 Here is the simplest method to make a component with proper Vi-mode indication: